-(a) Percentage expressed reflects approximately 48,245 filled full-time positions as of February 5, 2018.
+(a) Percentage expressed reflects approximately 48,901 filled full-time positions as of February 1, 2019.

-(b) With the exception of the State Police bargaining unit which expires June 30, 2018, and the newly-formed Assistant Attorneys General bargaining unit, all collective bargaining contracts expire on June 30, 2021.
+(b) With the exception of the State Police and Assistant Attorney General bargaining units, all collective bargaining contracts expire on June 30, 2021.
+Additional groups of employees have made application for certification and are in negotiation.